 What To Do

-Portobelo Bay is one of the most scenic spots in Panama- aqua waters, surrounded with historic ruins and dotted with yachts-it's a popular place for international yachters-many make the area a second home.
+Portobelo Bay is one of the most scenic spots in Panama- aqua waters, surrounded with historic ruins and dotted with yachts- many foreigners with their yachts stay here.

-The Portobello Customs House: Built in 1630 this colonial building was the headquarters of the Spanish customs offices for exporting all gold and silver from the Incan empire as well as for importing African slaves into the New World.
-Restored by the Spanish government it has a small museum-there is not to see inside but for $5 you can watch a video in English-recommended.
+Portobello Customs House: Built in 1630 this colonial building was the headquarters of the Spanish customs offices.
+All gold and silver from the Inca empire was exported from here.
+Also, countless African slaves were imported to the New World from hre.
+Restored by the Spanish government it has a small museum-there's not much to see but for $5 you can watch a video in English which is pretty good.

 The Black Christ Museum: A museum is dedicated to Portobelo's patron saint.
 It displays many robes and religious paraphernalia belonging to the statue of the Black Christ, which is honored in a big town festival every October 21st.